tellmewhy12/vscode-fileBG/README.md

 ### Custom Background Images for VSCode!

 Custom background images for languages in vscode.
-Quick Demonstration: https://user-images.githubusercontent.com/71931749/133819638-9b65fea0-573f-4861-ad69-fe88564c916a.mp4
+Quick Demonstration:

+https://user-images.githubusercontent.com/71931749/133819638-9b65fea0-573f-4861-ad69-fe88564c916a.mp4

-This extension runs on the vscode custom-css extension. https://github.com/be5invis/vscode-custom-css
+This extension runs on the vscode custom-css extension.

+https://github.com/be5invis/vscode-custom-css

 ### Installation

-1. Download and install the VSCode Custom-CSS-and-JS loader extension from the official link: https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css
+1. Download and install the Custom CSS and JS Loader extension from the official link: https://marketplace.visualstudio.com/items?itemName=be5invis.vscode-custom-css
 2. Download FileBG [here](https://github.com/mangoepic/vscode-FileBG/releases/download/Release/FileBG.js) or from the releases page
 3. Add this code to your settings.json (<kbd>Ctrl</kbd>+<kbd>P</kbd> -> Open Settings (JSON))
 ```javascript